Hearing Aid Buying Guide: What To Expect Before You Buy

 Does Insurance Cover Hearing Aids?

 Even if your state doesn’t require hearing aid coverage, some plans in other states do provide hearing aid coverage or participation in a “third-party hearing aid benefit.”
-A third-party hearing aid benefit allows you to access certain discounts or specific pricing, but you must use the specific providers and products contracted with the third party.
+This benefit allows you to access certain discounts or specific pricing.
+However, you must use the specific providers and products contracted with the third party.
 In this model, the insurance company doesn’t usually pay anything; rather, the patient pays the third party directly.
 While this can save you money, it can also reduce the quality of care.
-Third-party hearing aid companies usually pay hearing health-care providers a fixed price to fit the hearing aids, and they limit the amount of follow-up care the patient is entitled to in order to keep costs low.
+Third-party hearing aid companies usually pay hearing health-care providers a fixed price to fit the hearing aids.
+Plus, they limit the amount of follow-up care the patient is entitled to in order to keep costs low.

 Are Hearing Aids Durable Medical Equipment?

-While hearing aids are medical equipment that is regulated by the FDA, they aren’t always considered Durable Medical Equipment (DME) for health insurance purposes.
+Hearing aids are medical equipment that is regulated by the FDA.
+But, they aren’t always considered Durable Medical Equipment (DME) for health insurance purposes.
 It’s best to check your specific policy.

 Are Hearing Aids Tax Deductible?